 The Mana Resort is designed by plan loci, a design consultancy firm established by Gauri S Gandhi and Vikas Gandhi in 2010.
 Nestled in the midst of the serene Aravallis, skirting the rivulet Sukri and enveloped in the solitude of the surrounding forest it seems to blend seamlessly with the natural environment of the Ranakpur region.

-The trees, plants and shrubs are chosen wisely; to achieve a selective colour palette especially with the spring blooms.
-The native red flowering trees- Indian coral tree and Lal lasora are tactically located within the grid to bring in the forest and merge with it.
-Continuing with the concept of using indigenous vegetation for easy growth and maintenance of the natural ecosystem, even the shrubs used are the red flowering Powder puff and the white flowering Kamini forming a sheath over the soil as per design.
-Planting of vegetation was planned and a nursery was established on site to maximize growth, while the building was under construction.
+The trees, plants, and shrubs are chosen wisely; to achieve a selective colour palette especially with the spring blooms.
+The native red flowering trees- Indian coral tree and Lal also are tactically located within the grid to bring in the forest and merge with it.
+Continuing with the concept of using indigenous vegetation for easy growth and maintenance of the natural ecosystem, even the shrubs used are the red flowering Powderpuff and the white flowering Kamini forming a sheath over the soil as per design.
+Planting of vegetation was planned and a nursery was established on-site to maximize growth, while the building was under construction.

 The project recently won the Landscape Award at NDTV-Grohe Design & Architecture Awards and we know why… a beautiful experience that is transcending in nature, it just draws you in.

 As the dusk falls over Mana Resort, the sweet scent of the white Champa flower imbues the air with a subtle fragrance that promises to leave you with a very soothing and refreshed feeling.